-I am an independent Consultant Forensic Anthropologist in Ireland.
+I am an independent Consultant Forensic Anthropologist and Human Remains Specialist in Ireland.
 I trained as a Medical Dissector/Prosector in Anatomy, Pathology and Forensic Medicine in Berlin, Heidelberg and Düsseldorf in Germany and pursued doctoral research studies in Forensic Anthropology and Human Anatomy at University College Dublin in Ireland.

 I have over 20 years of experience in the dissection of the